Richard Powers: Novels

-2000's Plowing the Dark tells of a Seattle research team building a groundbreaking virtual reality while an American teacher is held hostage in Beirut.
-It received Harold D. Vursell Memorial Award Prize from the American Academy and Institute of Arts and Letters.
+His Plowing the Dark (2000) tells of a Seattle research team building a groundbreaking virtual reality while an American teacher is held hostage in Beirut.
+It received Harold D. Vursell Memorial Award from the American Academy and Institute of Arts and Letters.

 Powers wrote The Time of Our Singing in 2003.
 It is about the musician children of an interracial couple who met at Marian Anderson's famed 1939 concert on the Lincoln Memorial steps.

-Powers's ninth novel, 2006's The Echo Maker, is about a Nebraska man who suffers head trauma in a truck accident and believes his caregiver sister is an imposter.
-It won a National Book Award and was a Pulitzer Prize for Fiction finalist.
+Powers's ninth novel, The Echo Maker (2006), is about a Nebraska man who suffers head trauma in a truck accident and believes his caregiver sister is an impostor.
+It won a National Book Award and was a finalist for the Pulitzer Prize for Fiction.

-Powers's tenth novel, 2009's Generosity: An Enhancement, has writing professor Russell Stone encountering his former student, Thassa, an Algerian woman whose constant happiness is exploited by journalists and scientists.
+Powers's tenth novel, Generosity: An Enhancement (2009) has writing professor Russell Stone encountering his former student, Thassa, an Algerian woman whose constant happiness is exploited by journalists and scientists.

-In 2014, Powers wrote Orfeo about Peter Els, a retired music composition instructor and avant-garde composer who is mistaken for a bio-terrorist after being discovered with a makeshift genetics lab in his house.
+In 2014, Powers wrote Orfeo, about Peter Els, a retired music composition instructor and avant-garde composer who is mistaken for a bio-terrorist after being discovered with a makeshift genetics lab in his house.

 The Overstory, published in April 2018, is about nine Americans whose unique life experiences with trees bring them together to address the destruction of forests.
 It won the 2019 Pulitzer Prize for Fiction, was shortlisted for the Booker Prize and the $75,000 2019 PEN/Jean Stein Book Award, and was runner-up for the Dayton Literary Peace Prize.

 Bewilderment, published in September 2021, was shortlisted for the 2021 Booker Prize and longlisted for the National Book Award and Andrew Carnegie Medal for Excellence in Fiction.
 It is described as "an astrobiologist thinks of a creative way to help his rare and troubled son in Richard Powers’ deeply moving and brilliantly original novel."

+Playground (2024), the 14th novel by Powers, was longlisted for the 2024 Booker Prize.